BraveOlivia/BraveOlivia/README.md

 ### Hi there 👋

+Here is Olivia.
+I am an enthusiastic front-end developer with background of 4 years digital marketing experience.

 <!--
 **BraveOlivia/BraveOlivia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.